-This super cute place has a cool vibe and serves up some yummy gluten-free friendly foods.
-I tried a gluten-free friendly Nasi Goreng here, got my occasional french fry fix when my stomach was feeling off, and enjoyed their yummy, plant-based chia pudding often.
+This super cute place has a cool vibe and serves up some yummy, GF-friendly foods.
+I tried a GF-friendly Nasi Goreng here, got my occasional french fry fix when my stomach was feeling off, and enjoyed their yummy, plant-based chia pudding often.

 WHAT WE DID

-We didn’t have a lot of free time during our training but when we did have off, we tried to make the most of it.
+We didn’t have a lot of free time off during our training but when we did, we tried to make the most of it.

-With the beach literally steps away, we often brought our swimsuits and took a quick swim during our hour-long meal breaks.
-Staying so close at Vista Huts, we were often even able to run back and rinse off before our next class.
+With the beach literally steps away, we usually brought our swimsuits and took a quick swim during our hour-long meal breaks.
+Staying so close at Vista Huts, we were even able to run back and rinse off before our next class.

 After yoga class at night, we usually had about an hour before sundown.
-We would often take sunset walks along the beach and help pick up plastic (which unfortunately is a problem in Lembongan/Bali) while we debriefed.
-We would then eat supper somewhere and more often than not end up back at Ginger and Jamu for a ginger tea or dark chocolate.
+Most nights we would take sunset walks along the beach and help pick up plastic (which unfortunately is a problem in Lembongan/Bali) while we debriefed from the day.
+We would then eat supper somewhere and more often than not end up back at Ginger and Jamu for a ginger tea or bite of dark chocolate.

 On our full days off, we covered much of the island by foot.
-Although you can rent scooters, my sister and I really like to hike, so we opted to explore that way.
+Although you can rent scooters, my sister and I really like to hike, so we opted to explore by foot.
 One day we even walked over to Nusa Ceningan and the famous yellow bridge connecting the two islands.

 THINGS WE WISH WE WOULD HAVE KNOWN BEFOREHAND

 - Cash is king and exchange money before you arrive on the island.
 I prefer to use cash in my daily US life – it helps me stick to a budget – so I was prepared to use cash in Lembongan, regardless.
+We use Travelex (not sponsored), but some banks (not ours) will also order foreign currency for you.
 When we visited, there was one “official” ATM on the island and it was at least a 20-minute walk from where we were staying.
 Some restaurants, hotels, and shops seemed to accept cards, but not all.